Liquid Node Setup (Advanced)

 Shutdown your Bitcoin node first before proceeding.

-In order to edit Bitcoin’s configuration file (bitcoin.conf) you can use the process in the Configuring Liquid to locate and edit config files for your given operating system, remembering to replace the references to elements with bitcoin.
+Edit the Bitcoin configuration file (bitcoin.conf) remembering to replace the references to elements with bitcoin.
 Use the following paths to locate and open the bitcoin.conf file, depending on your operating system:

 When you have located and opened the bitcoin.conf file, add the following line to it:

 If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your elements.conf file, so that Liquid knows the location of the cookie file created by your Bitcoin node:

 Save and close the file and restart your Bitcoin node.